 Diet: Seeds, fruit, and other insects

 These small-bodied birds have fairly large beaks and somewhat long, flat heads.
 Their wings are short, making their tail seem long by comparison.
 Adult males are red around the face and upper breast, with a brown back, belly, and tail.
 Adult females are not red; they are a plain grayish-brown.
-Their flight call is soft husky fidlp or vweet.
-Their song is a varied warble with a steady tempo, it begins with high clear notes nad ends with lower blurry notes.
+Their flight call is a soft husky fidlp or vweet.
+Their song is a varied warble with a steady tempo; it begins with high clear notes and ends with lower blurry notes.

 These tiny, stub-billed songbirds have long, pointed wings, and short, notched tails.
-Adult males are a bright yellow below a black cap and white patches on their wings.
-Adult females have olive colored backs, dull yellow underparts, and black wings marked by two whitish wingbars.
+Adult males are bright yellow below a black cap with white patches on their wings.
+Adult females have olive colored backs, dull yellow underparts, and black wings marked by two white wingbars.
 Their call is a high, clear wiry tleeee, teeeyEE, or teseeeeeeeeew.
 Their song is slow and hoarse, often imitating other species.

 The phainopepla is a slender, long-tailed, round-winged bird with red eyes and a shaggy crest.
 Adult males are shiny black with white wing patches; adult females are grayish with white edging on all wing feathers.
 Their call is a low questioning hoi.
 Their song is a series of disjointed, short, warbled phrases that may be grating in quality.